 N105 - Essentials of Nursing Care: Health DifferencesTop

 This course is based on health issues related to nutrition, elimination, oxygenation, fluid and electrolyte balance, and rest and activity.
 Evaluating lab results, IV fluid management, Sleep disorders, Elimination/Urinary disorders are also included in this course.
-Note: students who enroll with Excelsior College within 5 years of graduating from LPN do not need to take this class.
+Note: students who wish to enroll with the College within 5 years of graduating from LPN do not need to take this class.

 Formerly N106 is now N109Top